alexhalcazar/March_Madness_2025/data_card.md

 <!-- info: Which fields in the data were corrected
 for mismatched values? -->

+Based on the Notebook , no fields were explicitly corrected for mismatched values.
+The focus was on validating data integrity by checking for:

+Valid season ranges

+Non-negative values in score and day number columns

+Valid team IDs

+Valid region names

+If any of these checks had failed (which the output shows they did not), further investigation and correction would have been necessary.
+However, the  code and output do not show any instances where such corrections were applied

 Summarize here.
 Include links where available.

 **Field Name:** Count or Description